Local partnership work with an international focus

 Associate Professor of Psychology, Director of the Behavioral Neuroscience Program

 Joseph Schroeder has a diverse background in psychology, neuroscience, cell biology, neuropathology and pharmacology.
 Understanding the neurobiological mechanisms of behavior has been the unifying theme of his research interests from the beginning of his career.

 Jefferson A. Singer

-Jefferson A. Singer, Faulk Foundation Professor of Psychology, was appointed Dean of the College in 2015.
-He is responsible for the quality of the academic experience for all students.
-He oversees academic priorities related to general education, advising, international education, academic support, career advising and life after college.
-He also oversees the management and operation of offices and centers that provide advising and support for the academic program on campus and abroad.
-Singer is the author of six books and over 100 articles, chapters, and book reviews in the fields of personality, autobiographical memory and clinical psychology.
+Jefferson A. Singer, Faulk Foundation Professor of Psychology, also served as Dean of the College from 2015-2021.
+He is the author of six books and over 100 articles, chapters, and book reviews in the fields of personality, autobiographical memory, and clinical psychology.

 C. Mara Suttmann-Lea